CARDS ANYONE ?

 Pokeno Plus controls.

 To make the software look proprietary, you can add your own corporate logo to the top left corner of the main screen.
+(The file dimensions must be maintained.)
 Double-clicking on that logo gives access to the Utility Switchboard, the control center for setting up the software to best suit your organization's needs.

 Add your own Corporate logo to the main screen.